Graduate Aptitude Test in Engineering: List of companies

 The syllabus for the GATE exam and its preparation remains the same, irrespective of whether one is applying for a job at a PSU or seeking admission for post-graduation in engineering.

 Changes in recent years

+Year and Organizing Institute

+Each year's GATE is organized by any one of 8 institutes: IISc and 7 IITs.
+The overall coordination and responsibility of conducting GATE lies with this institute, which is designated as the Organizing Institute (OI) for GATE of that year.
+GATE coaching institutes often make speculations regarding the topics to focus upon depending upon the institute that is the OI of that year.